-- Specific standards or requirements you think might not have been complied with
+- any specific standards or requirements that you think might not have been complied with

-- Documentation you have to support the complaint
+- any documentation you may have to support the complaint

 If you make a complaint, VAGO will collect your personal information in order for us to respond to your complaint.
 Your personal information will only be disclosed to staff investigating the complaint and will not be disclosed further without consent unless required by law.